murat-taskaynatan/Blockdag-Node-Manager/README.md

 4. Run sudo nginx -t and sudo systemctl reload nginx.

 Once nginx terminates TLS, the Node Manager login page (and all other routes) are served at your domain.
-Because the app doesn’t need to know about TLS, no extra Flask settings are required—the cookie/session code works the same whether nginx connects via plain HTTP or HTTPS on the front end.
+Because the app doesn’t need to know about TLS, no extra Flask settings are required the cookie/session code works the same whether nginx connects via plain HTTP or HTTPS on the front end.

 ## Production Install
 Use the bundled helper to deploy under `/opt/blockdag-node-manager` with systemd integration: